psychemedia/sin-eater-resources/src/_first_controversy.md

 >
 > We are told this custom prevailed at Llandebe, in Carmarthenshire.
 >
-> I went to reside in that village m 1850; and I lived there for six years.
+> I went to reside in that village in 1850; and I lived there for six years.
 My avocation brought me in contact with all the parishioners I knew them well, and I am well acquainted with the history of the place, its customs and traditions.
 I attended many funerals, but this Sin Eater never cropped up; and I never saw cakes distributed at funerals.
 >
 > The Welsh people are, it is true, in some localities a little tainted with superstition, as to ghosts &c., but they are not so superstitious as the importations who cross the "Severn Sea" to South Wales they are too well acquainted with their Bibles as to believe in such a thing as a "Sin Eater."
 >